harim2000/Fresh-Avocado/README.md

 ## Solution
 ### MVP
-Through this project we seek to offer a website that will accurately display information about post-secondary paths with the steps required for its visitors to know how to accomplish their goals of post-secondary education.
-This project also offers a way for studets to get in contact with mentors when they need questions answered.
-This website also display contact information of various organizations that students can reach out to for assistance with their questions.
-We will also develop a method to better organize all of the resources available to support the students
+Through this project, we seek to offer a website that will accurately display information about post-secondary paths with its steps required for the visitors of the site to gain a sense of understanding.
+We hope through informing people, we can give them the power to move forward in accomplishing their goals of post-secondary education.
+This project also offers a way for students to get in contact with mentors when they have questions related to life after high school—aiming to inspire students of potential pathways that they can go after.
+This website will also inform its viewers of contact information for various organizations that students can reach out to for assistance with more information.
+We will develop a method to better organize all of the resources available to support the students.

 ### Nice to have
 * A live chat feature between resource specialists and students
 * Personal essay help